SpacingBat3/WebCord/docs/Features.md

 ### State legend:

  - ❌️ **TODO** – this feature **may** or **may not** be implemented in the future.
+   It's in *concept* state – there's nothing implemented about it and it might not be implemented soon, even if it is ever planned to be done.

  - ⚠️ **Will Do** – there's nothing implemented in code about this feature, but it is planned as a next feature to be worked on.